EagleIves/portfolio/README.md

 #### Objective
 My goal was to classify and segment customers based on their historical purchases and ultimately accurately develop a model for predicting their future purchasing behaviour.
 I wanted the data to tell me where this American shopowner should put their money to get the most out of their investment.

+#### Chapter 1: Data Transformation
+Categorical variables such as "Season" and "Payment Method" are converted to a numerical format for clustering.
+Machine learning models work better with numerical inputs, so I needed to encode these categories as numbers.

+Using One-hot encoding, I converted the "Payment Method" column into binary columns (0/1) for model compatibility.
+This helps the model detect patterns like "Cluster 0 prefers Credit Card payments."

+#### Chapter 1: Feature Selection